A vulnerability reported to Google on April 10 2017 allows an attacker to record audio or video using Google Chrome without displaying any logs.

 One member of the Chromium team confirmed the vulnerability, but did not consider it important.

-Of course, the technician's explanation doesn't make much sense.
-Since Android doesn't show the indicator and Google Chrome on the desktop only shows it if there is enough space in the UI, isn't that a security vulnerability?
-At least, this is an issue protectionof our privacy since a feature occurs that can intercept data without users knowing.
+The explanation of the technician certainly does not make much sense.
+Because Android does not display the clue and Google Chrome on the desktop only displays it if there is enough space in the UI, is it not a security vulnerability?
+At the very least, it is a matter of protecting our privacy as it is a function that can intercept data without the users knowing it.

 Google may fix this vulnerability in the future, but until then, the best form of protection is to disable WebRTC, which can be done easily if you do not need it.